Homework 1: Contextual Inquiry and Analysis

 Normally, for contextual inquiry, you would just go and watch users performing their tasks in their normal course of business or home life.
 However, that is not feasible for the devices we selected.
 Therefore, we have to use as close a substitute as possible:

 PART A: The first part of this assignment is to describe one or more representative tasks that users would perform with your device, that will exercise the parts of the device you want to create.
-You should come up with enough tasks that an expert doing all of them will take about 5 minutes to perform.
+You should come up with enough tasks that an expert doing all of them will take about 5 minutes to perform, and a novice would take about 15 minutes (so they need to be somewhat complex).
 You must describe the tasks by the function and results and not by the steps to perform them.
 Therefore, the task descriptions should work no matter what the user interface looks like (since you haven't designed a user interface yet!).
 For example, you might say "the clock should end up displaying the current time", rather than "push the HR and MIN buttons to set the time".
+You should also design a preliminary questionaire that asks about why, when and how the user does these kinds of tasks now, and any influences on their decisions.
+You can ask these questions before, during or after the actual test activities.

 - The deliverables for PART A are the description of your device (what kind of device and what parts of the interface to it), and